Coping with Stress During CAR T-cell Therapy

 • whether CAR T-cell therapy will prolong or improve your quality of life

-• how you and your family will be able to manage the household and financial obligations
+• how you and your family will be able to manage your household and financial obligations

-It’s normal to feel worried, sad or anxious.
-If you are constantly worrying or are feeling down more days than not, it may be a sign that you should seek additional support.
+It’s normal to feel worried, sad, or anxious.
+You may also feel conflicting emotions such as excitement and fear.
+If you constantly worry or feel down more days than not, it may be a sign that you should seek additional support.

 Talk about Your Feelings